 Natural and Cultural Resources focuses on the response and recovery capabilities required to aid in the protection of resources, both natural and cultural.
 Further, the response and recovery goals that can be implemented to "preserve, conserve, rehabilitate, and restore them consistent with post-disaster community priorities and in compliance with applicable environmental and historical preservation laws."
 Visit FEMA’s Natural and Cultural Resources RSF page for more info and to see a list of stakeholders to involve in planning.

 The aim of recovery is to restore a community to its previous state - or better.
 It only succeeds if the whole community is involved in planning, prioritizing, and implementing projects.
 We have engaged a wide range of stakeholders from sectors targeted for recovery.
 The represent a spectrum of government and local/regional private sectors, as well as community-based and non-profit organizations.

-Stakeholder engagement meetings were conducted in May 2018.
-The outcomes of these sessions are now informing the Recovery Goals for the regional framework and will feed into subsequent planning sessions this summer and fall.
+Stakeholder engagement meetings were conducted in Spring and Summer 2018.
+The outcomes of these sessions are now informing the Recovery Goals for the regional framework and will feed into subsequent planning sessions and RSF workshops.